ronitblenz/my-c-practice/README.md

 Nothing interesting,
-These are just my basic C practice programs which are being taught in my university More to come...
+These are just my basic C practice programs which are being taught in my university.
+More to come...